Harrison Hot Springs elects new mayor in landslide, rejects two former officials in by-election

 HARRISON HOT SPRINGS — Voters in the Village of Harrison Hot Springs have selected a new mayor Saturday in resounding fashion and rejected an attempt by a former councillor to become its new mayor.

 According to preliminary results posted on the village’s website Saturday night (Sept.
-21), and verified by Chief Election Officer Kelly Ridley, residents have overwhelmingly backed Fred Talen, who garnered 541 votes, ahead of second-place finisher Greg Dykstra, who received 204 votes, and third-place finisher and former Councillor John Allen, who finished last with 181 votes.
+21), and verified by Chief Election Officer Kelly Ridley, residents have voted in Fred Talen, who garnered 541 votes, ahead of second-place finisher Greg Dykstra, who received 204 votes, and third-place finisher and former Councillor John Allen, who finished last with 181 votes.

-Ridley told Fraser Valley Today Saturday night over the phone that the results become official on Tuesday, Sept.
+Ridley told Fraser Valley Today over the phone Saturday night the results become official on Tuesday, Sept.
 24.